menu

 Also of interest is that St. Cloud has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in St. Cloud who are college-educated is somewhat higher than the average US community of 21.84%: 25.81% of adults in St. Cloud have at least a bachelor's degree.
+The overall education level of St. Cloud is somewhat higher than in the average US city of 21.84%: 25.81% of adults 25 and older in the city have at least a bachelor's degree.

 St. Cloud is an extremely ethnically-diverse city.
 The people who call St. Cloud home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in St. Cloud, accounting for 46.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of St. Cloud residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in St. Cloud include Irish, German, English, Italian, and French.